qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

 ### About Final Project (30%)

++ The purpose of our course project includes four folds
+  - (1) to learn by doing
+  - (2) to train students with 4C: Critical thinking, communication / collaboration / creativity
+  - (3) Regarding communication, we use a Why-What-How framework to structure all of our project deliverables.
+  - (4) to produce something with significance

 + Each team includes up to four students

 + By Week4, we will use a google spreadsheet to coordinating team forming and project bidding.